ShubhamGitHub528/ASIC/README.md

-# Physical Design Using ASIC Class
+# RTL Design using Verilog with SKY130 Technology.

 ## Day 1: Introduction to Verilog RTL Design and Synthesis.